w3f/Grants-Program/applications/Dante_Network.md

 We will cooperate with the smart contract platforms in Polkadot/Kusama to build and deploy our protocol stack, such that the whole Polkadot/Kusama ecosystem can interoperate with public chains in the whole web3 world generally.
 For example, more than token, general information can be sent from contracts on ETH to Crust with the help of our protocol stack deployed on Moonriver and XCMP of Polkadot/Kusama.

-#### Inspiration
-We highly endorse the philosophy of Web3 Foundation.
-We think the web3 world is expected to be an “internet” of multi-chains, each of which can provide its own special features and every participant can share it worldwide.
-So there should be a kind of infrastructure that can provide consistent and convenient multi-chain interoperability for Dapps in Web3 so that they can focus on their application business which can serve the whole web3 market instead of staying in some certain ecosystem.
-In our idea, we think different public chains are like realms in mythology.
-There are barriers for users to having universal transportation to travel around the different realms.
-And there is Bifrost to open a teleport between realms, but it is neither cheap nor easy.
-So inspired by this, we want to grow a “World Tree” that supports open and collaborative ecosystems in web3.
-It can take roots in the computing resources and storage infrastructures in web3 and web2 to provide orderly resource scheduling.
-And it can grow by offering non-differentiated data collaboration services for Dapps in web3 and providing valid resources.
-This is why we have the Dante Network.

 ### Project Details
 **Architecture**